mindymallory/PriceAnalysis/docs/09-ForecastingUseof.md

 Figure 8 shows that the category has remained roughly constant over the time-period graphed, but as a percentage of production it has fallen since 2005.
 Like the export category, this reflects a proportional shift in use toward ethanol production.

-## Ranking Use Categories by Price Sensitivity
+## Price Sensitivity of Use Categories

 Examining annual figures as a percentage of production reveals some interesting facts about the price sensitivity of the three use categories.